 Play dough?
 Year 6?
 Year 9?
 ABSOLUTELY!

 I’m not sure that we ever grow out of a love for play dough.
-Find out how to use play dough to support your older children in developing their mathematical skills.
+Find out how to use our play dough shape mats to support your older children in developing their mathematical skills.

 How can play dough be used to learn about 2D shapes?